 Provided by a law of the Sicilian Region of May 1981, it was officially established in 1984, after the then Minister of Agriculture and Forestry Filippo Maria Pandolfi declared 1450 hectares of territory "wetland of international importance", according to the Convention of Ramsar of 1971.

 It was actually made available only in 1989.
 It is managed by the Regional State Forestry Company.

 In March 2021, an arson attack destroyed part of the Oasis.

 Inside the Reserve there are several archaeological and architectural settlements .
 In fact, it is possible to find traces of storage tanks of an ancient fish processing plant , next to which a small necropolis has also been discovered.

-The salt pans of Vendicari had economic importance for a long time, certainly in support of the trap for the conservation of fish.
-The first plants date back to the 15th century and, to this day, vestiges remain on the Pantano Grande.
+The Vendicari salt pans had economic importance for a long time, certainly in support of the trap for the conservation of fish.
+The first plants date back to the 15th century and, to this day, vestiges of them remain on the Pantano Grande.

 The territory of the Vendicari Wildlife Oasis

 The Vendicari Reserve extends for about 1512 hectares, of which 575 in zone A and 937 in zone B (the so-called pre-reserve), in turn divided into zone B1, dedicated to agriculture (citrus groves, olive groves, vineyards and gardens sheltered by sand or rock tomboli) for 701 hectares, and B2, dedicated, for the remainder, to structures for tourism and sport.

 It is located in a narrow marshy coastal strip, which is of fundamental importance for migratory bird species.
 In fact , the presence of the vast marshes with high salinity has contributed to the creation of an ecosystem that is a reference point for the birds that, coming from Africa (about 350 km away as the crow flies), stop here in large numbers before reaching the migratory destinations throughout Europe.